istio/old_mixer_repo/doc/dev/adapters.md

 ```

 The above section provided a complete example of a simple adapter.
-In the next sections we'll look in more detail about
+In the next sections we'll look in more detail
-how to build mixer with custom adapters that are are not shipped with the default Mixer build, and step-by-step guide to
+how to build Mixer with custom adapters that are not shipped with the default Mixer build, and step-by-step guide to
 build a simple adapter.

 # Summary diagrams

-The diagrams below show the relationship between, adapter, Mixer, template and operator config.
+The diagrams below show the relationship between, adapters, templates, operator configuration, and Mixer.
 They also show the flow of
 Mixer at boot time, how it interacts with adapters and operator configuration.
 The diagrams also demonstrate how handler,
-rule and instance configuration of operator config is translated to calls into adapters during config load time and request time.
+rule and instance configuration is translated to calls into adapters at configuration-time and request time.

-First let's look into how Mixer, adapter, templates and operator configurations are related
+First let's look into how Mixer, adapters, templates and operator configurations are related

 ![template, adapter and operator config relationship](./img/template%2C%20adapter%20and%20operator%20config%20relationship.svg)

-Now we have understood the relationship between various artifacts, let's look into what happens at the time of Mixer
+Now that we have understood the relationship between various artifacts, let's look into what happens at the time of Mixer
 start, when operator configuration is loaded/changed and when request is received.

 ![flow: mixer start](./img/mixer%20start%20flow.svg)